cloud-native-singapore/helm-workshop/README.md

 This repository contains the guidelines for a Workshop on writing Helm Charts.

-This is meant to be a follow up on [Kubernetes Workshop](https://github.com/cloud-native-singapore/kubernetes-workshop)
+This is meant to be a follow up on the [Kubernetes Workshop](https://github.com/cloud-native-singapore/kubernetes-workshop)

 ## Demo Script